tanberry/learnings/gitmagic.md

    4. Select HTTPs, and copy the URL for the repo, using the "copy" icon.
    5. Then in your terminal run: `git clone <the URL you copied>`

+8. Define upstream and origin repos (Optional, only if you forked upstream)
-8. Set your remote repo (the forked one) as origin: `git remote add origin https://github.com/<repo name>`
+    a.
+Set your remote repo (the forked one) as origin: `git remote add origin https://github.com/<repo name>`
-9. Set the upstream repo to point to the repo that you forked: `git remote add upstream git://github.com/user/repo.git`
+    b.
+Set the upstream repo to point to the repo that you forked: `git remote add upstream git://github.com/user/repo.git`

 Note: refer to this [great article](https://www.bogotobogo.com/DevOps/SCM/Git/GitHub_Fork_Clone_Origin_Upstream.php) to learn more about origin vs upstream.